Do Dogs Need Vegetables In Their Diet?

 When it comes to the nutrition of our beloved four-legged family members, there's a lot of debate about whether dogs need to eat vegetables.
 Many dog owners are curious to know if veggies are necessary for their furry friends, or if they should stick with a diet of meat and other animal-based products.

-There is a general debate over whether a dog needs vegetables in their diet or not.
 If we look back long ago before humans developed kibble, dogs ate their food in the wild.
-They ate other animals which we all know consist of protein, fats, bones and offal.
-What we often forget is that the animals that were eaten by dogs in the wild generally always had vegetable matter in their stomachs which was then also eaten by dogs.
+They ate other animals which we all know consist of protein, fats, bones, and offal.
+What we often forget is that the animals that were eaten by dogs in the wild generally always had vegetable matter in their stomachs that are then also eaten by dogs.

-What veg should be avoided at all times – Onions, Grapes and raisins, Cherries, Rhubarb, Mushrooms, raw and green Potato’s, Apricots, apple seeds and Tomato Plants.
-Keep all of the above out of your dog’s bowls, if however, you wish to try a new type of veg on your pooch, seek advise and if in doubt ask your veterinarian.
+Keep all of the above out of your dog’s bowls.
+If, however, you wish to try a new type of veg on your pooch, seek advice, and if in doubt, ask your veterinarian.

 When it comes to giving your dog vegetables, it's important to remember that they should not be the primary source of nutrition.
 A balanced diet should include a variety of sources of protein, carbohydrates, and fats.